dminear/ayso55.org/index.md

 See you on the field!
 Butch

+### Region Handbook

+The [Region Handbook](/docs/AYSO R55 Region Handbook 2014.pdf) has all the info for our Region 55.
+Check it out for any questions you may have.

 ## 2013-2014 REGIONAL ASSESSMENT AWARD - PLATINUM!

 As Commissioner of Region 55, I am pleased to report your region has achieved the highest honor available in AYSO - PLATINUM!